Physical Therapy for Auto Accident Injuries

 Addressing your car wreck injuries earlier, rather than later to seek physical therapy.
-Some people wait, they wait until they can’t stand the pain or discomfort anymore.
-Your injuries could have gotten much worse over time with no treatment.
+Some people wait, they wait until they can’t stand the pain or discomfort any longer.
+Your injuries could have gotten much worse over time with no proper medical treatment.
 It’s better to seek treatment as soon as possible.
 Furthermore, this will reduce the chances of further injury and begin treating the damaged areas.

-trying to get your range of motion back in the affected area and get you active is one of the goals of physical therapy in car wreck injuries.
+Getting the range of motion back to the affected areas and helping you remain active are two of the main goals of physical therapy from car wreck injuries.

 Long term effects

-Long term effects of injuries not treated can be everyday pain.
-This pain may be in your neck or back.
-If you leave these injuries untreated they could get worse.
+Long term effects of injuries not treated can lead to everyday pain.
+This pain may be in your neck, back, shoulders, and more.
+If you leave these injuries untreated they could, and most likely will, get worse.

 How is physical therapy covered in the event of an auto accident?